banananeer/docker-compose-gitea/README.md

 - `test1.evgeniy-khyst.com`
 - `test2.evgeniy-khyst.com`

 The idea is simple.
-There are 3 containers:
+There is 1 container:

 - **Nginx**
-- **Certbot** - for obtaining and renewing certificates
-- **Cron** - for triggering certificates renewal once a day

 The sequence of actions:

 1. Nginx generates self-signed "dummy" certificates to pass ACME challenge for obtaining Let's Encrypt certificates
-2. Certbot waits for Nginx to become ready and obtains certificates
-3. Cron triggers Certbot to try to renew certificates and Nginx to reload configuration daily

 ## <a id="1231369e1218613623e1b520c27ce190"></a>Initial setup